kfarnung/ChakraCore/doc/debug-companion.md

 # ChakraCore Debugger Companion

 ## Overview
 There's currently no turn-key way to debug ChakraCore-embedded scenarios.
 It's possible to write a debugger using the JsDiag* API surface, but it's non-trivial to leverage any existing debugging tools.
-This feature aims to provide an end-to-end flow for debugging a ChakraCore-embedded application VS Code.
+This feature aims to provide an end-to-end flow for debugging the scripts running within ChakraCore in a host application.
+The focus is on debugging using VS Code, but since the implementation uses the CrDP protocol it should be compatible with other debuggers as well.

 ![Overview Diagram](./assets/companion-overview.png)
 *Figure 1: High level overview of the components*